saaranganand/project-353/README.md

 " Training the model...
 Epoch 1/50 "
 ```
-This indicates the model is being run and you will have to a couple minuites before the model is finished being trained
+This indicates the model is being run and you will have to wait a couple minuites before the model is finished excuting.

 The terminal will then output
 ```
 "Forecasted price on 2025-12-31: $xx.xx CAD which is the prediction for VFV.TO at the end of the year.
 ```
+This output is the prediction for VFV.TO at the end of the year.
 An output file called `LSTM_Future_Forcast.png` will been created in the same directory.
+This graph is a visual interpretation predicting the growth of the ETF throughout the year.
 ---

 ## Overall Results/Findings: